nicokaiser/rpi-audio-receiver/README.md

 - Only one Bluetooth device can be connected at a time, otherwise interruptions may occur.
 - The device is always open, new clients can connect at any time without authentication.
-- To permanently save paired devices, the Raspberry has to be switched to read-write mode (`mount -o remount,rw /`) until all devices have been paired once.
+- To permanently save paired devices when using read-only mode, the Raspberry has to be switched to read-write mode (`mount -o remount,rw /`) until all devices have been paired once.
 - You might want to use a Bluetooth USB dongle or have the script disable Wi-Fi while connected (see `bluetooth-udev.sh`), as the BCM43438 (Raspberry Pi 3, Zero W) has severe problems with both switched on, see [raspberrypi/linux/#1402](https://github.com/raspberrypi/linux/issues/1402).
 - The Pi Zero may not be powerful enough to play 192 kHz audio, you may want to change the values in `/etc/asound.conf` accordingly.

 ## Disclaimer

-These scripts are tested and work on a current (as of the current date) Raspbian setup on Raspberry Pi.
+These scripts are tested and work on a current (as of January 2020) Raspbian setup on Raspberry Pi.
 Depending on your setup (board, configuration, sound module, Bluetooth adapter) and your preferences, you might need to adjust the scripts.
 They are held as simple as possible and can be used as a starting point for additional adjustments.

 ## References